acidburn0zzz/orgs-docs/publishing-an-org-scoped-package.md

 This page will teach you how to publish an Organization scoped package, both publicly and privately.
-This page will also teach you how to configure you npm so that it automatically creates packages with your Organization scope.
+This page will also teach you how to configure your npm so that it automatically creates packages with your Organization scope.

 Don't forget that all Members of an Organization are immediately added